-Our Pregnancy Outreach Workers (POWs) work alongside other health and social care services to support pregnant women and to reduce factors that can cause infant mortality.
+Our Pregnancy Outreach Workers Service (POWS) works alongside other health and social care services in Birmingham to support pregnant women and to reduce factors that can cause infant mortality.

 POWS primarily supports pregnant women with a low medical risk and high social risk.
 Our Pregnancy Outreach Workers have real life experience of issues that can affect the women they help, because they understand their local communities.

 Pregnancy Outreach Workers deal with issues including teenage pregnancy, temporary accommodation, homelessness, substance misuse, domestic abuse, offending, newly arrived communities, mental health and safeguarding.
 When other services are (quite rightly) focusing on the child, POWS is there for mum.